 The solution to this confusing dilemma is found in a concept dubbed “celestial” or “eternal” polygamy.”
 Having more than one wife in the “here and now” is grounds for excommunication from the LDS Church; however, the possibility of having more than one wife in the “hereafter” is still very much a part of the Mormon culture.
 According to an article in the April 20, 2008 edition of the Salt Lake Tribune:

 “Though the LDS Church had disavowed polygamy, it is still enshrined in Mormon scripture (Doctrine & Covenants 132) and some believe it will one day be re-established, if not on Earth, at least in heaven.
 In his quasi-official 1966 book Mormon Doctrine, which remains in print, the late LDS Apostle Bruce R. McConkie wrote that ‘the holy practice will commence again after the Second Coming and the ushering in of the millennium.’
 And by policy, men can be ‘sealed’ for eternity in LDS temple rites to more than one wife, though women are permitted only a single sealing.
 Three of the church’s current apostles, for example, were widowed and remarried.
 Each will have two wives in the eternities” (“Modern-day Mormons disavow polygamy”).

 Note carefully the last sentence, “Three of the church’s current apostles, for example, were widowed and remarried.
 Each will have two wives in the eternities.”

-The three Mormon Apostles referred to in this article are Dallin H. Oaks, L. Tom Perry, and Russell M. Nelson.
-All three men are widowers, and all three men have been “sealed” to a second wife.
+The three Mormon Apostles referred to in this article are Dallin H. Oaks, L. Tom Perry, and Russell M. Nelson (L. Tom Perry passed away on May 30, 2015).
+Being widowers, all three men remarried and were “sealed” to a second wife.